PNAILab-CSB-NCI-NIH/HORNET/README.md

 ## Steps 2-4

-For the input preparation and unsupervised and supervised learning analyses, one should proceed with the following installations:
+For the input preparation and unsupervised and supervised learning analyses, one should proceed with the following installations (typical installation time < 30 min):

 ### Installation